Loading lesson…

 The big idea: bias auditing is a practice, not a test.
 Define the harm types relevant to your use case, build reproducible audit sets, and run them on every material change.

-What is the core idea behind "Bias Auditing in LLM Outputs: Seeing What the Model Can't"?
+What is the main idea of "Bias Auditing in LLM Outputs: Seeing What the Model Can't"?

-Which best describes the scope of "Bias Auditing in LLM Outputs: Seeing What the Model Can't"?
+Which action would help you apply "Bias Auditing in LLM Outputs: Seeing What the Model Can't" responsibly?